 We can use MS Excel for various purposes.
 Moreover, you can work with MS Excel and MS Word simultaneously.
-This is a very powerful and beneficial feature for all the users of MS Office apps.
+This is a very powerful and beneficial feature for all users of MS Office apps.
 This is because sometimes we have to link the data present in the Word files and the Excel worksheets.
 Again, a lot of people store many important Labels in Excel.
 Labels are essential when sending emails to our desired recipients.
-In this article, we’ll show you the step-by-step procedures to Mail Merge Labels from Excel to Word.
+In this article, we’ll show you how to mail merge labels from Excel to Word step-by-step.

 Download Practice Workbook